 How to Run Strides

-Warm up with at least 5 to 10 minutes of easy running.
-Find a flat, safe 50- to 150-meter stretch (or the distance you can cover in 20 to 30 seconds) of runnable ground.
-To start, take 10 to 15 seconds to accelerate up to 70 to 90 percent of your top-end speed and hold that for at least 10 seconds.
+Warm up with at least 5-10 minutes of easy running.
+Find a flat, safe 50- to 150-meter stretch (or the distance you can cover in 20-30 seconds) of runnable ground.
+To start, take 10-15 seconds to accelerate up to 70-90 percent of your top-end speed and hold that for at least 10 seconds.
 Decelerate, or ease the pace down.
 Slow to a jog, walk, or stand.
 Take enough time to let your heart rate and/or breath recover, then repeat the stride one to five more times.
 Focus on staying relaxed and smooth, even while running swiftly with quick, light steps.

-In an ideal world, runners would include strides a few times weekly, but even one session can make a difference.
+In an ideal world, runners would include strides a few times weekly, but even one session per week can make a difference.

 Football fields are also great for strides and allow practicing running specific distances (ICYMI, it’s 10 yards, or just over 9 meters, from white line to white line).

 Remember: No straining or tensing up is needed.
-While strides count as speedwork, they’re not a sprint, aka not full-out or top speed.
+While strides count as speedwork, they’re not a sprint.
 So if your booty locks up or you’re truly gasping for air, back off.

-RELATED: 4 Ways to Improve Your Running Form Without Thinking About It
+RELATED: 4 Ways to Perfect Your Running Form Without Thinking About It

 When and How to Incorporate Strides Into Your Training